vortexmakes/rkh-examples/array-sm.eclipse-cdt/README.md

 Here is located the RKH framework's source code.

 ### 4.3 Build
-*   Right-click on project 'parameterized' in the 'Project Explorer'
+*   Right-click on project 'Parameterized' in the 'Project Explorer'
 *   Choose 'Build Project'

 ### 4.4 Run and debug
 *   Open a console, change the directory where you previously downloaded Trazer, and run it by executing the following command line: `./trazer -t 6602`
-*   Right-click on project 'parameterized' in the Eclipse 'Project Explorer'
+*   Right-click on project 'Parameterized' in the Eclipse 'Project Explorer'
 *   Choose 'Run As > Local C/C++ Application'

 The embedded Eclipse console shows up and the application starts